allen-ano/roqua/README.md

 We build a demonstration plateform in (http://roqua.cpolar.top/).
 Owing to GPU rental expenses, QA functionality will be accessible from December 15, 2024, to January 15, 2025.

 <hr>

+1. The folder of 'qa-data' provide three question-answering dataset used in our work.
+2. The reviews of douyin and yelp can be found in their own directory in roqua.